giabao/sbt-checkstyle-plugin/README.md

 ## changelogs
 #### 3.2.0
 + Change organization & name from `"com.etsy" % "sbt-checkstyle-plugin"` to `"com.sandinh" % "sbt-checkstyle"`
++ `sbt-checkstyle` is now published to bintray as in [this guide](https://www.scala-sbt.org/1.x/docs/Bintray-For-Plugins.html)
 + Update default version of checkstyle from 6.15 to 8.29
 + Drop support for sbt 0.13.x
 + break change: `checkstyleConfigLocation` is now a `TaskKey[File]`, not `SettingKey[CheckstyleConfigLocation]`